Skip Main Links

 Double height seating area with shelves and large windows.
 A solar system hangs on the back wall.
 Interior windows above

-The traditional library is re-envisioned as a collaborative learning commons, where students can gather, socialize, and showcase their work.
+The traditional library is re-envisioned as a collaborative learning commons, where students gather, socialize, and showcase their work.

 02